-The course is divided into four modules and their purpose is to introduce, develop, broaden and extend trainees’ knowledge of their subject.
 Most pathway sessions take place at Pittville School in Cheltenham on a Thursday afternoon.
 Some sessions are held at other local schools.
-A visit to the ASE conference extends trainees’ subject knowledge and provides ideas for enriching the teaching of Physics.
+A visit to the ASE conference extends trainees’ subject knowledge and provides ideas for enriching the teaching of physics.
 Trainees also benefit from links to STEM Learning, with GITEP involved in the Science Learning Partnership for Gloucestershire and Wiltshire, and to the Cheltenham Science Festival.

 Trainees start the year with three weeks of professional studies, a programme of lectures, workshops and expert speakers, to give a context to the course.
 By the end of September trainees start their “Parent 1” placement and will be in school full time until mid-December.
 There are another two weeks of professional studies either side of Christmas.
 In January trainees start their “Twin” placement in a second school.
 There are more professional studies weeks before Easter then trainees return to their first school for their “Parent 2” placement.
 The final placement includes an enhancement week to give opportunities to experience particular aspects of teaching.